-wholesale prices come from the supermarket scanner.
-While scanner data are rarely used by economists, they have been extensively used in marketing to study such issues as consumer choice behavior (Kamakura and Russell 1989 and Gonul and Srinivasan 1993), brand choice (Allenby and Rossi 1991; Chintagunta, Jain, and Vilcassim 1991; Villas-Boas and Winer 1999), pricing strategy (Raju, Sethuraman, and Dhar 1995), etc.
+The data set has several unique features.
+First, it consists of actual retail and wholesale transaction prices and a measure of upstream commodity cost.
+The retail and wholesale prices come from the supermarket scanner.
+While scanner data are rarely used by economists, they have been extensively used in marketing to study such issues as consumer choice behavior (Kamakura and Russell, 1989, and Gonul and Srinivasan 1993), brand choice (Allenby and Rossi 1991; Chintagunta et al., 1991; and Villas-Boas and Winer, 1999), pricing strategy (Raju, et al., 1995), etc.

-This chain changes prices once a week on a chain-wide basis, and we have chosen a representative store from the Chicago area.3 The wholesale price is what the retailer pays the orange juice manufacturer, and is the cost measure the retailer uses in pricing decisions.
+This chain changes prices once a week on a chain-wide basis, and we have chosen a representative store from the Chicago area.4 The wholesale prices are what the retailer pays the orange juice manufacturer, and is the cost measure the retailer uses in pricing decisions.
 Having access to the actual cost data is unique given that they are proprietary and rarely available.
-Further, having access to both actual price and actual cost data enables us to consider a richer notion of price rigidity, following the works of Cecchetti (1986), Hannan and Berger (1991), Neumark and Sharpe (1993), Kashyap (1995), and Slade (1996a, 1996b).
+Further, having access to both actual price and actual cost data, enables us to consider a richer notion of price rigidity, following the works of Cecchetti (1986), Hannan and Berger (1991), Neumark and Sharpe (1993), Kashyap (1995), and Slade (1996a, 1996b).
 According to this notion, prices are rigid if they do not respond to changes in cost or demand conditions.
 Due to the lack of cost data, many studies measure price rigidity indirectly, using price change frequency, time span between price changes, etc. Having both series for the same products enable us to study this broader notion of price rigidity.

-As a measure of manufacturers' costs we construct spot market prices from the nearest futures contract price of frozen concentrated orange juice from the New York Cotton Exchange by adjusting it for storage and carrying cost using a cash-and-carry formula.
-Deviations of the contract price from the spot price merely represent capital gains and losses to the buyer/seller.
+As a measure of manufacturers' costs we construct spot market prices from the nearest futures contract price of frozen concentrated orange juice from the New York Cotton Exchange by adjusting it for storage and carrying cost using a cash-and-carry formula.5 Deviations of the contract price from the spot price merely represent capital gains and losses to the buyer/seller.
 Thus, the spot price reflects the market and weather conditions fairly well and, therefore, is a reasonable proxy for manufacturers' costs.

 The cost-price data have additional advantages.
 First, we control for various market features.
-For example, over the three-year period, market structure and industry concentration, the nature of long term relationships, contractual arrangements, and the number of stages of processing, all have remained unchanged.
+For example, over the three year period, market structure and industry concentration, the nature of long term relationships, contractual arrangements, and the number of stages of processing, all have remained unchanged.
 Therefore, the price rigidity variation we find cannot be explained by any of them.
-Second, orange juice products have a constant quality, monitored by the Florida Department of Citrus and the United States Department of Agriculture, who set limits on the amount of sinking solids; the frozen concentrated orange juice must also pass a test that guar-
+Second, orange juice products have a constant quality, monitored by the Florida Department of Citrus and the United States Department of Agriculture, who set limits on the amount of sinking solids; the frozen concentrated orange juice needs also to pass a test which guarantees no gel pulp is left after reconstitution.
+Also, both frozen concentrated orange juice and refrigerated orange juice must have a minimum Brix content.